pypeit/PypeIt/doc/coadd2d_howto.rst

 The parameter block includes the parameters used to guide the 2D coadding and the reduction (i.e., object finding and extraction) of the coadded spectra.
-The parameters for the reduction are the same as the ones used during the main ``PypeIt`` run, see :ref:`pypeit_par:ReducePar Keywords`.
+The parameters for the reduction are the same as the ones used during the main ``PypeIt`` run, see :ref:`reducepar`.
-The full set of parameters for the 2D coadding can be found here :ref:`pypeit_par:Coadd2DPar Keywords`.
+The full set of parameters for the 2D coadding can be found here :ref:`coadd2dpar`.

 The coadd2d parameter ``manual`` provides the location of the objects that the user want to manually extract.